mtinglof/opencv-image-processing/README.md

 # OpenCV Image Processing
 > Code from Summer REU 2019

 During the summer of 2019, I had the opportunity to work at Georgia State University, with funding from the NSF, as a REU intern.
 My work was using the python library OpenCV to remove dust from solar images.
-The task was more than a simple image processing problem as the dust particles on the image would move around and require image object tracking techniques to remove.
+The task was more than a simple image processing problem as the dust particles on the image would move around and require using object tracking techniques to remove.

-With these Python files I was able to come up with reasonable accuracy with removing these dust specs, though future work is needed on the project.
+With these python files I was able to implement a classification solution reasonable accuracy.
+Future work is needed on the project, as there is still a list of features that I want to implement.

 ## Getting started